AndroidPillars/Node.js/README.md

 - In cmd prompt -> check -> node -v -> To check the current version.
 - Eg: In cmd prompt -> check -> node -> print -> console.log("Hello World")

+# JavaScript in Browser Environment:

+ In the Browser Environment window object is the top level wrapper object and the document object inside window object.

+- In Browser -> Inspect -> console -> window -> displays windows properties
+- window.open("www.AndroidPillars.com")
+- window.document -> indicates the current screen of browser.
+- document.querySelector("body").style.backgroundColor="red"; -> changes the background color of the screen.